![]() |

 The LORD said, "Do you have good reason to be angry?"
 Then Jonah went out from the city and sat east of it.
 There he made a shelter for himself and sat under it in the shade until he could see what would happen in the city.
 So the LORD God appointed a plant and it grew up over Jonah to be a shade over his head to deliver him from his discomfort.
 And Jonah was extremely happy about the plant.… Jonah 4:4-6

-The gourd is a solar symbol.
+The gourd is a solar symbol and therefore spoke of the High God among the early Hebrew (4000-2000 BC).
 As it matures, the gourd swells.
-It is a reference to the Creator God whose emblem, the sun, swells as it rises in the morning.
-There is a connection to the ancient Egyptian root bn, meaning to swell, and to the the Proto-Dravidian root brih, which means to swell or enlarge.
+Likewise, the sun swells as it rises in the morning.
+The Sun was the symbol of the High God among the Hebrew.
+There is a connection to the ancient Egyptian root bn, meaning to swell or enlarge.
 The Egyptian word for the rising sun is wbn, and that which is enlarged or swollen to its limits is designated by the reduplication bnbn.

 No comments: